dustinboston/js-globals-json/README.md

  declare var String: StringConstructor;
  ```

- In the declaration for `String`, the `String` interface defines **instance** methods and properties accesed
- through the prototype, e.g. `String.protototype.toString`.
-The `StringConstructor` contains **static** methods
- accessed directly from the object, e.g. `String.fromCharCode(...)`.
+In the declaration for `String`, the `String` interface defines **instance** methods and properties accesed through the prototype, e.g. `String.protototype.toString`.
+The `StringConstructor` contains **static** methods accessed directly from the object, e.g. `String.fromCharCode(...)`.

- More generically speaking, if the name of an interface is the same as the name of a variable declaration, the
- interface defines **instance** methods and properties.
-If the interface contains a `prototype` with a type that
- matches the variable declaration name, the interface defines **static** methods and properties.

- There is one exception: If the interface, declaration name, and declaration type have the same, the methods and
- properties defined in the interface name interface are static.

- The code uses a shorthand for this:
- - The variable declaration **name** defines an instance and its members.
- - The variable declaration **type** defines the object's static members.
+We can tell the difference programmatically by checking each interface for the presence of the `new` function which TypeScript refers to as a `ConstructSignatureDeclaration`.
+On the other hand, if an interface name matches a declared variable name, we know that it is _not_ part of a constructor.
+Detecting these difference gets a little tricky because TypeScript merges interfaces with the same name.
+To address this the code pre-caches all of the declarations in the program including whether interfaces are constructors.

- - If var name, type name, and interface name are equal the interface defines static members.
+The code takes a shortcut with static interfaces like `Math`.
+If the declaration name, type and interface name are all the same, all of the interfaces members are treated as static.

  ### Example: Static members